will0t/ApolloMusic/frontend/README.md

 **Alternative: run not as volume (not recommended as changes to local will need a rebuild)**

-`docker run -d --name apollomusic-frontend -p 8080:3000 levimk/apollomusic-frontend`
+`docker run -d --name apollomusic-frontend -p 8080:3000 apollomusic-frontend`

 # Getting Started with Create React App